Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 -Fixed install error for Russian version, by Arkie.

 5.0 - 2023-06-01
--Component Serpenst of Abbathor has two install choices: Original version or Tweaked version.
+-Component Serpents of Abbathor has two install choices: Original version or Tweaked version.
 Tweaked version has closing of quest in BG1, including small follow-up in BGII for BGT/EET if PC helped Wostok to the end.
 -Generally revised Serpents of Abbathor quest: more journal entries, no open quest ends, PC can change sides if agreed to kill Wostok, dialogue improvements.
 -A short walkthrough for the component Serpents of Abbathor was added to AC_QUEST/docs/.
 -Component "Jumper" has two install choices: original with Ugh&Jumper inside the cave and a compatibility alternative with them outside.